hQamonky/YtMusicDownloader/docs/Api User Guide.md

     "message": "Description of what happened"
 }
 ```
 Subsequent response definitions will only detail the expected value of the `data field`.
+Also, they will only define the responses of `GET` request.
+Post requests usually return the full json object that was modified.

 ## `/configuration`
 ### `GET`
+Get the configuration file.
 *Response*
-Display configuration
-- `200 OK` on success
 ```json
 {
     "version": "0.1",